 There are several things that need to be remembered if one is suffering from lower back pain.

 - Stay active and/or increase activity – not moving may have put your back into a funk, so make sure you are on your feet, going on walks (deep breathing), practicing yoga or tai chi.

 - Watch what you eat.
 Certain foods can be very inflammatory, making your diet more alkaline and inflammation mitigating will aid in reducing pain and discomfort

 - Reduce stress.
 Practise meditation, deep breathing and practise changing your state of mind towards issues, people and things that may cause you stress.

-- Medication can be helpful, however it will not keep one from a risk of hurting ones back as it will simple mask the body’s warning signs of pain.
+- Medication can be helpful, however, it will not keep one from a risk of hurting ones back as it will simply mask the body’s warning signs of pain.
 Remember – pain is an important feeling as it can aid in the prevention of injury